OctopusDeploy/docs/docs/support/get-the-raw-output-from-a-task.md

 position: 0
 ---

-When you contact Octopus Deploy support with a deployment-related issue, we'll sometimes ask you to send the full task log, so that we can understand what went wrong.
-This page explains how to capture the full task log.
+When you contact Octopus Deploy support with a deployment-related issue, we'll sometimes ask you to send the full task log so that we can understand what went wrong.

-## Step-by-step Guide {#Gettherawoutputfromatask-Step-by-stepguide}

-The steps to send a full task log are:

-1. Open the deployment/task details, and go to the **Task log** tab.
-Click on the **Raw** link.
+To download the task log do the following:

+1. Select the deployment/task that you're having an issue with.
+2. Select the **Task Log** tab.

 ![](raw-task-1.png "width=500")

-2. At the top of the raw log page there is a **Download** button.
-Click the button to download a text file containing the entire deployment log:
+3. Click **RAW** to display the raw log.
+3. Click **DOWNLOAD** to download the log to a text file.

 ![](raw-task-2.png "width=500")